10 Chart Types

 Select any cell in the data area.

-Choose Insert > Insert Pie or Doughnut Chart (group Charts) > Doughnut.
+Choose Insert > Insert Pie or Doughnut Chart (Charts group) > Doughnut.

-There are still some adjustments to be made.
-Some of the formatting in this example will be done by applying a predefined chart style.
+Some adjustments are still needed.
+In this example, some of the formatting will be applied using a predefined chart style.

 10.7 Area Chart

 Area charts are based on line charts.
-The area between axis and line are commonly emphasized with colors or hatchings.
-As with a line chart, the size of a variable is plotted against time.
-In a stacked area chart multiple data series are placed one above the other, so the sum of the data can be seen.
-With an area chart can you make trends visible.
+The area between the axis and the line is typically emphasized with colors or hatching.
+Like a line chart, an area chart plots the size of a variable against time.
+In a stacked area chart, multiple data series are placed on top of each other, showing the sum of the data.
+Area charts effectively visualize trends.

-A company sells three products: A, B, and C. In Figure 10.17 the sales quantity during the first half-year is shown.
+A company sells three products: A, B, and C. Figure 10.17 shows the sales quantities during the first half-year.

 The data is to be displayed in a stacked area chart, as shown in Figure 10.18.